bitbi-core/bitbi.org.website/content/docs/other.md

 * ### AluVM

-  Functional virtual machine used in RGB smart contracts and in lightning.
+  Functional virtual machine used in BTB smart contracts and in lightning.

   <a href="https://www.aluvm.org" class="button button-secondary" target="_blank">AluVM website</a>

 * ### Strict types

-  Data type system, "protocol buffers for functional programming", used in RGB.
+  Data type system, "protocol buffers for functional programming", used in BTB.

   <a href="https://www.strict-types.org" class="button button-secondary" target="_blank">Strict types website</a>